 This article covers Nutrition tips for eating a vegan diet while pregnant.
-If you would like a personalised vegan pregnancy meal plan I offer these in my 1:1 Nutrition Consultations.

 Are you vegan?
 Pregnant?
 Wondering if a vegan pregnancy can be healthy and possible?
-This blogpost about nutrition tips for a healthy vegan pregnancy is for you!
+This blog post about nutrition tips for a healthy vegan pregnancy is for you!

-I shared below my tips to have a successful vegan pregnancy and keep on eating vegan while pregnant.
+Read on to discover my tips to have a successful vegan pregnancy and keep on eating vegan while pregnant.

 This is the statement from the Australian Dietary Guidelines: “Appropriately planned vegetarian diets, including total vegetarian or vegan diets, are healthy and nutritionally adequate.
 Well-planned vegetarian diets are appropriate for individuals during all stages of the lifecycle.“